-Yes, 'Blinded By The Light' Is A Bruce Springsteen Movie, But It's So Much More Than That– EXCLUSIVE
+Why 'Blinded By The Light' Is More Than Just A Movie About Bruce Springsteen

 "If dreams came true, oh wouldn't that be nice."
 Bruce Springsteen's 1978 lyric quickly resonated with Blinded By The Light's protagonist.
 Javed Khan (Viveik Kalra), a teenage Pakistani Muslim living in Luton, England, in the late '80s, becomes transfixed on The Boss.
 Springsteen's lyrics hit home for the aspiring writer, serving as a soundtrack to his inner-most feelings and prompting him to confront his fears.
 Transcending location and time, Springsteen's songs charge the film, but it's a bigger message that takes center stage.
 As director Gurinder Chadha explains, yes, Blinded By The Light is a Bruce Springsteen movie, but it's so much more than that; it's about wanting a better world.